cjudge1337/Javascript-Dr-Mario/docs/README.md

 - [ ] See game instructions on the same page
 - [ ] Move and rotate descending pills with arrow/WASD keys
 - [ ] See their score
-- [ ] See the next pill in advance

 In addition, this project will include: